 Because map takes a closure, we can specify any operation we want to perform on each item.
 This is a great example of how closures let us customize some behavior while reusing the iteration behavior that the Iterator trait provides.

-Using Closures that Capture their Environment with Iterators
+Using Closures that Capture Their Environment

-Now that we’ve introduced iterators, we can demonstrate a common use of closures that capture their environment by using the filter iterator adapter.
-The filter method on an iterator takes a closure that takes each item from the iterator and returns a boolean.
+Now that we’ve introduced iterators, we can demonstrate a common use of closures that capture their environment by using the filter iterator adaptor.
+The filter method on an iterator takes a closure that takes each item from the iterator and returns a Boolean.
 If the closure returns true, the value will be included in the iterator produced by filter.
 If the closure returns false, the value won’t be included in the resulting iterator.

-In Listing 13-19 we use filter with a closure that captures the shoe_size variable from its environment, in order to iterate over a collection of Shoe struct instances.
+In Listing 13-19 we use filter with a closure that captures the shoe_size variable from its environment to iterate over a collection of Shoe struct instances.
 It will return only shoes that are the specified size:

-Filename: src/lib.rs
+src/lib.rs

 #[derive(PartialEq, Debug)]